 Our previously described SMIRFE algorithm [6] was used to assign molecular formulas to scan-centric characterized peaks in an untargeted manner.
 For the lipid samples, an initial EMF database was generated using an m/z limit of 1605 m/z, and maximum numbers for each element were set to C: 130, N: 7, O: 28, P: 3, H: 230.
 Assigned formulas were allowed to have K, Na, H, and NH4 adducts (only positive mode samples were assigned).
 Assigned molecular formulas were then classified into one or more lipid categories using our lipid classifier tool [19].
 Lipid classes that were previously observed to be overclassified by our models (neutral and acidic glycosphingolipids) were excluded.
 For the ECF derivatized amino-acid samples, the EMF database was generated using an m/z limit of 1005 m/z, and maximum numbers for each element were set to C: 100, N: 7, O: 40, H: 230, P: 3, S: 3.

-We attempted to create peaks that could be assigned by SMIRFE from the MSnbase and Xcalibur peak lists, but SMIRFE would not assign them given its requirements for scan-centric peak characterization data.
+We attempted to create peaks that could be assigned by SMIRFE from the MSnbase and Xcalibur peak lists, but SMIRFE would not assign them given its requirements for scan-centric peak characterization data that includes variance.

 Consistently Assigned Lipid Spectral Feature (Corresponded Peak) Generation and Peak Intensity Normalization